 Considering the ample cushioning and the excellent ground grip, this is highly recommended for all-day use.
 Some wearers sport this with joggers, skinnies, shorts, and even with activewear.
 Few users finish the entire guise with a crisp collared top or snappy tees for a smart-looking casual look.
 Meanwhile, some opt to pair this with oversized hoodies for a sports-inspired get-up.

 The adjustable pegs found in the midsole of the Adidas LA Trainer Weave draws the attention of the onlookers.
 The Vario Shock Absorption System is an adjustable peg cushioning system that was launched in 1984.

 Back in the 80s, Adidas launched the LA Trainer silhouette to celebrate the Olympic Games held in Los Angeles City in California.
 The brand designed this footwear with nylon upper and poly air midsole unit to enhance the litheness and lightness.
 The LA Trainer was the first model to use the Vario Shock Absorption System which allows the wearers to adjust the cushioning according to their preference.

 Various modifications can be seen in the old model of the LA Trainer.
 When the production was moved to France, the label tag "Made in West Germany" was removed.
 When the production was moved to Eastern Europe and Asia in 1989, they added the "LA Trainer" typescript on the stripe nearest to the heel.

-In 2016, the Adidas launched the LA Trainer OG displaying the removable heel pegs to concluded its vintage origin.
+In 2016, Adidas launched the LA Trainer OG displaying the removable heel pegs to conclude its vintage origin.
 The OG has remained true to its predecessor by delivering a durable, breathable, and stylish kick.